An aerial view of Wasaga Beach, Ontario, Canada. Content zilla/Shutterstock

 Best beach for families

-With the warmest sea water in Canada and International Blue Flag certification proclaiming its safety, accessibility and environmental credentials, Parlee is far and away New Brunswick's finest beach, its ribbon of sand soft and golden and the water shallow and positively balmy.
-In high summer, lifeguards patrol at all hours, making it a favorite among families.
+With the warmest sea water in Canada and International Blue Flag certification proclaiming its safety, accessibility and environmental credentials, Parlee is far and away New Brunswick’s finest beach.
+Its ribbon of sand soft is golden, and its water is shallow and positively balmy in the summer.
+At the height of the season, lifeguards patrol at all hours, making it a favorite among families.
 Commercialization is kept to a minimum, and grassy dunes buffer a manicured strip of showers, change rooms and poutine-plying spots to eat.
-The Beach Boys once played a concert at Parlee, which is still reflected in the beach's carefree rock' n' roll spirit today.
+The Beach Boys once played a concert at Parlee; you can feel a carefree rock ’n’ roll spirit here to this day.

 Planning tip: Locals in the know save their appetites for the nearby lobster capital of Shediac.